cgat-developers/ruffus/doc/faq.rst

     * ``pipeline_task`` is used to hold per task data

 __________________________________________________________________________________________________________
-2. Always write Ruffus decorators first before your own decorators.
+2. Always call Ruffus decorators first before your own decorators.
 __________________________________________________________________________________________________________

     Otherwise, your decorator will be ignored.